AdobeDocs/workfront.en/help/quicksilver/maestro/create-operational-record-types.md

     * End Date
     * Status
 1. Update the name of the record type in the header of the page, then press Enter.
 By default, the name of a new record type is **Untitled Operational Record Type**.
 You can also expand the **More** icon ![](assets/more-menu.png) to the right of the record type name, then click **Edit**. <!--asking Lilit if we can rename this link to "Rename" to match the workspace button-->
 1. (Optional) Click the **+** icon in the upper-right corner of the table to add more fields to the record type.
-For more information, see [Create fields for Maestro records](../maestro/create-fields.md).
+For more information, see [Create Maestro fields](../maestro/create-fields.md).

 1. (Optional) Click the left-pointing arrow to the left of the record type name to go back to the selected workspace.